haircutstar/kik-bot-php/README.md

    return;
 }

-Full example of echo bot is included
+The full example of echo bot in php is included